 It might be true that no one has to be healthy, but a happier society would want to be as healthy as it can be, cherishing health and wellness as the key to longevity.
 We owe it to ourselves to be healthy, and we owe it to our loved ones, who want to see us live as long as possible — and not just long but well.

 Today, more than 1 billion people are obese worldwide.
-In the U.S., more than 2 in 5 adults are obese, with nearly 77 percent of the adult population considered, at minimum, overweight.
+In the U.S., more than 2 in 5 adults are obese, with at least 67 percent of the adult population considered, at minimum, overweight.
 By the end of the decade, half of all U.S. adults are expected to be obese, according to a study from Harvard University published before the coronavirus pandemic accelerated American weight gain and likely the researchers’ timeline too.
 Children are also gaining unhealthy weight, thanks to emulating the habits of their parents and consuming mountains of processed foods.
 A study out last year found nearly half of all kids aged 5 through 11 qualified as either overweight or obese.

 Tovar advertises to women that their weight doesn’t matter.
 But that’s only true if women’s health doesn’t matter either.
 Obesity carries with it a higher risk of high blood pressure, cancers, diabetes, strokes, coronary heart disease, breathing problems, high cholesterol, and mental illness, just to name a few — not to mention the inconveniences of excess weight in the immediate future.
 Are we really ready to give up on the issue after nearly 80 percent of those hospitalized with Covid-19 were either overweight or obese?
 Women in particular already face twice as much risk as men of becoming overweight or obese.